 - Loudness War: His music lacks dynamic range (save for some works from the Soundtrack for the Voices in My Head series), and his later works are significantly louder than his earlier ones and certain tracks have horrendous clipping.

-- Mohs Scale of Rock and Metal Hardness: Klayton's music can cover the entire scale, though his playing field is usually the 4-8 range.
-Occasionally, Celldweller's songs can go up to as high as 9 or 10, note or even 11. note
+- Mohs Scale of Rock and Metal Hardness: Klayton's music can cover the entire scale, though his playing field is usually the 6-9 range as Celldweller, 7-10 as Circle of Dust, and 3-5 as Scandroid.

 - Neoclassical Punk Zydeco Rockabilly: Frequently described as a metal artist who draws inspiration from the most abrasive electronic music genres (drum and bass, dubstep, industrial, EBM, hard trance, noise, IDM and similar genres), though from song to song, Celldweller can vary between any combination of these genres.
 Fans usually classify him under Alternative Metal and Nu Metal, though his music sounds very little like the established stereotypes.

 - Nu Metal: Arguably one of the more well-respected bands of the genre.

 - Out-of-Genre Experience: "Shapeshifter," composed as a single with Styles of Beyond for Need for Speed: Most Wanted, is far more of a Boastful Rap than the thematic lyrics of Klayton's previous works.
 He then returns to his normal style afterwards.